Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 To see why the above algorithm works, let us observe that the virtual temperature from Eq. (\ref{eq:vt_perceptron}) becomes

 Using the expansion from Eq. (\ref{eq:tn_expan}) we have

+which is exactly the output of the perceptron algorithm for a sigmoid activation function. \chg{This demonstrates that the thermodynamic neuron model can implement all functions that can be realized using a (sigmoid) perceptron, namely all linearly-separable functions.
+In fact, the class of functions that can be implemented with a thermodynamic neuron is \emph{strictly larger} than the sigmoid perceptron, which can be seen by choosing different thermalization models.}

-which is exactly the output of the perceptron algorithm for a sigmoid activation function. {Eq. (\ref{eq:betaz_alg}) also reveals the role of parameter $\alpha$ which quantifies the steepness of the threshold separating the two outputs, or in other words, the quality of implementing the desired function.
-In general, $\alpha$ acts as a rescaling of all the energies $\epsilon_k$ for $k=0,...,n$ of the qubits of the collector.
+{Eq. (\ref{eq:betaz_alg}) also reveals the role of parameter $\alpha$ which quantifies the steepness of the threshold separating the two outputs, or in other words, the quality of implementing the desired function.
+In general, $\alpha$ acts as a rescaling of all the energies $\epsilon_k$ of the qubits in the collector.
 Hence, increasing $\alpha$ leads to more dissipation and also lowers the errors in the computation.
 In particular, for the NOT gate, one can see that $\alpha = \epsilon_1$. }

+\chg{Finally, we note that Algorithm \ref{alg1} should be thought of as a meta-algorithm, since it relies on a separate routine to train a linear classifier (Step 2).
+Consequently, its effectiveness and convergence depend on the chosen classifier's properties.
+Notably, using a classifier with guaranteed convergence translates to similar guarantees for Algorithm \ref{alg1}. }

-To illustrate how to design a thermodynamic neuron using Algorithm \ref{alg1} we now provide two examples.
+To illustrate how to use Algorithm \ref{alg1} \chg{to design thermodynamic neurons} we now provide two examples.

-\subsection{Example 1: NOR gate}
+\subsubsection{Example 1: NOR gate}

-The NOR gate takes $n=2$ input bits and returns as output the negative OR (see truth table Fig. \ref{fig:5}a).
+The NOR gate takes $n=2$ input bits and returns as output the negative OR (see truth table Fig. \ref{fig:5}A).
 To design the thermodynamic neuron we follow the steps discussed in Algorithm \ref{alg1}.
-Using the truth table of NOR, we first construct the set $D$ of $2^n = 4$ data points (see Fig. \ref{fig:5}b).
+Using the truth table of NOR, we first construct the set $D$ of $2^n = 4$ data points (see Fig. \ref{fig:5}B).
 In principle, we could now run the algorithm and determine the vector of weights $\bm{w}$.
 Since in this case the separating hyperplane can be found by hand, we simply choose $x_1 + x_2 = 1/2$.
 This leads to the vector of weights $\bm{w} = (1, -2, -2)$.
 Consequently, the interaction vector $\bm{h}$ and energy vector $\bm{\epsilon} := (\epsilon_0, \epsilon_1, \ldots, \epsilon_n)$ become

 with the reference (inverse) temperature $\beta_0 = (\epsilon_z + 4)^{-1}$.
 This choice of parameters leads to the virtual temperature